LAGuide

 With a menu that swings from Korean to Japanese to Mexican to Italian and back again, even the pickiest eaters will discover something great at Interstellar.
 This all-day cafe is one of the neighborhood’s best sit-down options - we’ve yet to try anything here that we wouldn’t endorse.
 Slicing through the crunchy katsu is practically meditative, and paired with a scoop of rice and curry creates the perfect bite.
 You’ll have similar perfect-bite experiences with the breakfast burrito, turkey club, and bulgogi burger.

 Some days, when lunchtime rolls around, the last thing you want is another g*d damn salad - so instead, head to Joe’s Pizza.
-Located in a red-brick building on Broadway, this place looks ripped straight from the streets of Manhattan (which makes sense, seeing that as it’s an NYC chain), serving giant pies prepared with house-made dough.
+Located in a red-brick building on Broadway, this place looks ripped straight from the streets of Manhattan, serving giant pies prepared with house-made dough.
 Toppings include Italian sausage, fresh Buffalo mozzarella, and whipped ricotta, but they’re famous for their classic slices like traditional cheese and pepperoni.

 Lunch is an ideal time to get to this Santa Monica pizza classic because the waits aren’t as long, and there are way fewer people hanging around waiting for their takeout.
 We’re partial to the mushroom pie, and while we’d normally advise ordering the garlic knots, if you’re heading back to the office after lunch, your deskmate would like you to politely decline to avoid the resulting afternoon of garlic breath.

-When making a decision about lunch is the last thing you need to be doing, KazuNori is your place.
+When deciding on lunch is the last thing you need to be doing, KazuNori is your place.
 Show up, order the five-roll menu, and you will be handed excellent handrolls one at a time.
 This Sugarfish spinoff is just as good as the original but with one important difference - no hour-long waits (yet).
 It’s an ideal spot when you want good-quality sushi, and need to be in and out in a half-hour.

 Getting lunch for under $10 is a tough ask in this part of town, but Samosa House on Main Street delivers.
 The three-item combo involves naan, rice, and your choice of three changing entrees, and comes in at just over $9.
 There are lots of choices for vegetarians and vegans, including the smoky cauliflower curry that shouldn’t be missed.